 10. Substance Abuse

-When people resort to substance abuse, to overcome stress, it can effect health in a serious way.
+When people resort to substance abuse, to overcome stress, it can affect health in a serious way.

 - Tobacco smoking or chewing.